MasteryEducation/SecuritiesExamsMastery.ca/content/csc/13/1/index.md

 - [ ] Office of the Superintendent of Financial Institutions (OSFI)
 - [ ] U.S. Securities and Exchange Commission (SEC)

-> **Explanation:** CIRO (formerly IIROC) supervises the conduct of investment dealers and advisors in Canada, ensuring compliance and investor protection.
+> **Explanation:**( CIRO (formerly IIROC) supervises the conduct of investment dealers and advisors in Canada, ensuring compliance and investor protection.)

----

 ### Combining fundamental and technical analysis can: